| Earl Kuhn's watercolors depict our great ranching heritage, a story

 now held on a smaller scale, during the Medicine

-Lodge Indian Peace Treaty Celebration (held every three years
+Lodge Indian Peace Treaty Celebration.

 The Kuhn's three sons are Kelly